Spain fines Telefonica, Vodafone, Orange over texts

-MADRID Spain's antitrust body said it fined telecoms companies Telefonica (TEF.MC), Vodafone (VOD.L) and France Telecom's Orange FTE.PA a record 120 million euros (97.65 million pounds) for charging too much for text messages.
+MADRID Spain's antitrust body said it fined telecoms companies Telefonica, Vodafone and France Telecom's Orange a record 120 million euros ($159 million) for charging too much for text messages.

 The regulator said on Thursday Spain's three biggest mobile operators had exploited their dominant position between 2000 and 2009 and passed on overpriced services termination rates to consumers with high charges for text messages.